When Being a Single Mother and an Organizer Comes Under Attack

 It is easy to become discouraged by my mother’s sentiments; however, what we must understand is how colonialism has confused the minds of the masses to such a devastating degree.

-Unfortunately, my mother along with other people of the African diaspora, live as colonial subjects within the global capitalist system.
+Unfortunately, my mother along with other African people, live as colonial subjects within the global capitalist system.

-When we make the decision to engage in work to liberate ourselves and our people, we take our specific situation out of the center.
+When women make the decision to engage in work to liberate ourselves and our people, we take our specific situation out of the center.

 We recognize that our condition, single motherhood, is not any more different than any other African woman who faces raising their children on their own.

 There is no distinguishing factor that could be highlighted between the African woman in the Congo whose husband is murdered in proxy wars spurred by capitalist exploitation of the resources and the African mother in Detroit whose husband is murdered by the police.

 We are no different than African women who dwell in the favelas of Brazil, who bear the burden of working as domestic workers just to put food on the table for their children.

 And we are no different than the African women in Milwaukee who experience some of the highest infant mortality rates in the America.

 Colonial domination exists as a direct obstruction to self -determination and control over our own resources.

 By gaining a historical materialist understanding of the world around us, we will realize that our suffering is systemic.
 In order to improve our conditions we must adopt an objective solution.
 The solution must be to make a revolution.